chaklam-silpasuwanchai/Django-Nuxt-FastAPI-PostgreSQL-Nginx/README.md

 For sample __docker-compose.yml__ I used in the Azure VM, see the __archives__ folder.
 Note that I removed all `.build` and `volumes` since both of them are not required in production.

-For sample github actions, see this repository workflow yml file.
+For sample GitHub actions, see this repository workflow YML file.

 ## Useful Links